-- 30. Given that there is a complete list of stations that are part of each established group (stratum), the selection of stations is carried out according to a SRS design, through the negative coordinated algorithm. - 31.
-The same happens for the defined hour ranges: within each range a specific hour is selected under this method for the sample selection.

-11.1.1.
-Algorithm of the negative coordinated method

-- 32. N: Universe size. - 33. n: Sample size to be selected. - 34.
-A value $0 < \pi < 1$ is fixed and for each one of the universe elements random events $\xi_1, \dots, \xi_n$ are carried out uniformly distributed (0,1).
-Which ones belong to the sample is decided as follows: - (a) If $\xi_k < \pi$ then k belongs to the sample; - (b) If $\xi_k \ge \pi$ then k does not belong to the sample. - 35.
-In this way the probabilities of being part of the sample of the first and second order are: $\pi_k = \pi, \pi{kl} = \pi^2$ . - 36.
-Since the expectation of the sample size is equal to $\sum_U \pi_k$ in the SRS design, it complies with $E(n_s) = \sum_U \pi_k = n$ therefore the departure point is from an expected sample size equal to n, further it is said that $\pi_k = \pi = n/N$ and from that value, the selection is carried out.
+- 33. Given that there is a complete list of stations that are part of each established group (stratum), the selection of stations within the main strata is carried out conducted according to a Simple Random Sampling design., through the negative coordinated algorithm. - The same happens for the defined hour ranges: within each range a specific hour is selected under this method for the sample selection.
+Similarly, a specific hour interval is selected from within each sub-stratum, that is, the range of hours (e.g. morning peak, evening peak, off peak) by simple random sampling. - 35.
+Algorithm of the negative coordinated method - 36.
+N: Universe size. - 37. n: Sample size to be selected. - 38.
+A value $0 \le \pi \le 1$ is fixed and for each one of the universe elements random events $\underline{\xi}1, \dots, \underline{\xi}N$ are carried out uniformly distributed (0,1).
+Which ones belong to the sample is decided as follows: - (a) If $\xi_k < \pi$ then k belongs to the sample; - (b) If $\xi_k \ge \pi$ then k does not belong to the sample - 39.
+In this way the probabilities of being part of the sample of the first and second order are:/. - 40.
+Since the expectation of the sample size is equal to /in the SRS design, it complies with / therefore the departure point is from an expected sample size equal to /, further it is said that / and from that value, the selection is carried out.